selkamand/easydb/README.md

 # How does easydb work?

-Database configurations (host, port, driver, etc) are stored in a configuration file that will be created at \~/.easydb or some custom user-specified location.
+Database configurations (host, port, driver, etc) are stored in a configuration file that will be created at a user-specified location (we recommend `~/.easydb`).

 Credentials are stored separately in your operating systems credential store.
 This is powered by `keyring`.
 If you’re on linux you may need to